Analyzing a Supersonic Ejector with CFD Simulation

 The results of the ejector benchmark model correlate well with results found in existing literature, showcasing the ability of the CFD Module to accurately analyze ejectors.

 Want to try modeling a supersonic ejector?
 Get started by clicking the button below.
-This button takes you to the Application Gallery, where you can use your COMSOL Access account to download the MPH files (with a valid software license) for the example discussed here.
+This button takes you to the Application Gallery, where you can use your COMSOL Access account to download the MPH files for the example discussed here.

 To learn more about supersonic flows, check out this blog post: How to Model Supersonic Flows in COMSOL Multiphysics®